Tartan 33 Used Boat Review

 The hull-to-deck joint is made with a standard inward-turning hull flange, overlapped by the deck molding, which is bolted to the hull through an anodized aluminum toerail.
 The joint is bedded with both butyl and polysulfide.
 Builders like to use butyl as a bedding compound, since it’s cleaner to use than most gunned compounds such as polysulfide or polyurethane.
 Butyl has no adhesive properties, however, and in our experience it can be squeezed out of a joint over time if you continue to tighten down bolts to cure a leak.
 Since only one owner in our survey reported any deck leaks, Tartan’s combination seems to work well.

-Several owners complain about the lack of a top-loading anchor well.
+Several owners complain about the lack of a foredeck anchor well.
 Wells can be a nuisance when racing, since they frequently hold a fair amount of water.
-For coast-hopping, however, an top-loading well in the lets you easily clear the foredeck of gear.
+For cruising, however, an anchor well lets you clear the foredeck without making a soaking mess of a cockpit locker.

 There is an absolute minimum of exterior wood on the Tartan 33: handrails atop the cabin, trim around the companionway.
 The boat is much more austere than you think of when Tartan comes to mind, but the racing Tartans have always been pretty basic.